Some Outdoor Plumbing Tips For SummerJune 1, 2019

 We're sure by now you've tried endless over-the-counter and DIY products to deal with pet odor only to be disappointed again and again.
 And, if you've just moved into your dream home and you're facing left behind pet odor from the previous owner, we understand how annoyed and extremely frustrated this can make you.
 So, if you're tired and frustrated when it comes to dealing with stubborn pet odors, don't worry because we've got you covered!

-In order to remove such a strong odor, we'll need to start with what the animal urine contains that creates so many smelly carpets and pieces of funriture around the world.
-Both cat and dog urine contain the following in varied amounts:
+In order to remove such a strong odor, we'll need to start with what the animal urine contains that creates so many smelly carpets and pieces of furniture around the world.
+Both cat and dog urine contain the following in varying amounts:

-If you've never given much thought to urine, there is a huge difference between the urine which comes from either a cat or a dog.
-And various factors such as bacteria, hormones and even metabolites contribute to the smell along with urea and uric acid.
+If you've never given much thought to urine, there is a huge difference between the urine that comes from either a cat or a dog.
+And various factors such as bacteria, hormones, and even metabolites contribute to the smell along with urea and uric acid.

 Additionally, urea also plays a huge role when it comes to the metabolism of nitrogen compounds in mammals.
 And it is also the main source of nitrogen in the urine.
 Urea is known for being odorless and colorless, however, it has a pretty bad smell and releases ammonia as a by-product.